Lab Members

 Jack Melson

-I am a Lecturer in Mental Health at the University of Glasgow.
-I’m interested in understanding the aetiology and prevention/management of self-harm, suicidal behaviour and emotional distress and like to translate this work into development and implementation of complex interventions.
-My work just now combines these interests, with projects looking to enhance understanding of the role of alcohol factors in self-harm and suicidal behaviour as well as ongoing development, implementation and extension of a national Distress Brief Intervention service.
+Jack is a Senior Lecturer in the School of Health and Wellbeing at the University of Glasgow.
+His work seeks to enhance understanding of the aetiology and prevention/management of self-harm, suicidal behaviour and emotional distress, and the translation of this knowledge to development and implementation of complex interventions.
+He also has research interests in substance use and its relationship to self-harm.
+His current research brings together these interests, with projects that enhance understanding of the role of alcohol-related factors in self-harm and suicidal risk as well as the development, implementation and expansion of a national Distress Brief Intervention (‘DBI’).

 Email address: ambrose.melson@glasgow.ac.uk